A module with functions to aid generating MCOE.

 Compile marginal cost of electricity (MCOE) at the generator level.

-Use data from EIA 923, EIA 860, and (eventually) FERC Form 1 to estimate the MCOE of individual generating units.
-The calculation is performed at the time resolution, and for the period indicated by the pudl_out object. that is passed in.
+Use data from EIA 923, EIA 860, and (someday) FERC Form 1 to estimate the MCOE of individual generating units.
+The calculation is performed over the range of times and at the time resolution of the input pudl_out object.

-pudl_out – a PudlTabl object, specifying the time resolution and date range for which the calculations should be performed.
+pudl_out (pudl.output.pudltable.PudlTabl) – a PUDL output object specifying the time resolution and date range for which the calculations should be performed.

 a dataframe organized by date and generator, with lots of juicy information about the generators – including fuel cost on a per MWh and MMBTU basis, heat rates, and net generation.